| ||Format||Pages||Price|| |

-4.1 This guide establishes a minimum standard for training rope rescuers as it relates to their rope rescue specific knowledge and skills.
-A person trained to this guide is an endorsed Level II Rope Rescuer (LRT-R2 Rescuer).
+4.1 This guide establishes a minimum standard for training intermediate level rope rescuers as it relates to their general, field, and rope rescue specific knowledge and skills.
+A person trained to this guide is an Intermediate Rope Rescuer.

-4.1.1 Every person who is identified as an endorsed LRT-R2 Rescuer shall have met the requirements of this guide.
+4.1.1 Every person who is identified as an Intermediate Rope Rescuer shall have met the requirements of this guide.

-4.1.2 This guide is only the second level of training for rope rescue personnel and, in conjunction with Guides F2209 and F2752, only establishes the minimum knowledge and skills required for a person to perform intermediate rope rescue.
+4.1.2 This guide is only the second level of training for rope rescue personnel and, in conjunction with Guides and , only establishes the minimum knowledge and skills required for a person to perform Intermediate Rope Rescue.
 No other advanced skills are included or implied.

-4.1.3 In addition to meeting the requirements of this guide, an endorsed LRT-R2 Rescuer shall also be adequately trained to operate effectively and safely in the environment in which he is expected to work (that is, wilderness, urban, industrial, and so forth).
+4.1.3 In addition to meeting the requirements of this guide, an Intermediate Rope Rescuer shall also be adequately trained to function safely and effectively in the environment in which he or she is expected to work (that is, wilderness, urban, etc.).

-4.2 Endorsement to Level II Rope Rescue (LRT-R2 Rescuer) is not an indication that a person possesses adequate field skills or knowledge to make mission-critical decisions.
-However, under authorized supervision, a person so endorsed is qualified to support a rope rescue team in an area with high fall exposure and/or falling hazard potential, including high angle environments.
+4.2 Intermediate Rope Rescue endorsement is not an indication that a person possesses adequate field skills or knowledge to make mission-critical decisions.
+Under qualified supervision an Intermediate Rope Rescuer is qualified to work in an area with high fall exposure and/or falling hazard potential, including high angle terrain.

 4.3 This guide by itself is not a complete training document.
-It is only an outline of the topics required for training or evaluating an endorsed LRT-R2 Rescuer.
+It is only an outline of the topics required for training or evaluating an Intermediate Rope Rescuer or by an AHJ.
 It may, however, be used in the development of, or as part of, a complete training document or program.

-4.3.1 This guide does not stand alone.
-It must be used with the referenced documents to provide the specific information needed by an endorsed LRT-R2 Rescuer or for an AHJ to properly evaluate a training program or text.
+4.3.1 This guide does not stand alone and must be used with the referenced documents to provide the specific information needed by an Intermediate Rope Rescuer or by an AHJ.

-4.4 Though this guide establishes only minimum standards, it does not imply that an endorsed LRT-R2 Rescuer is a “trainee,” “probationary,” or other similar term member of an organization.
-It is the responsibility of the AHJ to determine the requirements and qualifications for member ratings.
+4.4 Though this guide establishes only minimum standards, it does not imply that an Intermediate Rope Rescuer is a “trainee,” “probationary,” or other similar term member of an organization.

 4.5 Because technical rope rescue is inherently dangerous, and rope rescuers are frequently required to perform rigorous activities in adverse conditions, regional and national safety standards shall be included in agency and organization policies and procedures.
-An endorsed LRT-R2 Rescuer shall complete all activities based on an analysis of risk versus benefit, and shall follow applicable and mandated safety standards.
+Personnel endorsed as Intermediate Rope Rescuers shall complete all activities based on an analysis of risk versus benefit, and shall follow all applicable national, federal, state, provincial, and local safety standards.

-4.6 This guide can be used to evaluate a document to determine if its content includes the topics necessary for training an endorsed LRT-R2 Rescuer.
+4.6 This guide can be used to evaluate a document to determine if its content includes the topics necessary for training an Intermediate Rope Rescuer.
 Likewise, this guide can be used to evaluate an existing training program to see if it meets the requirements of this guide.

-4.7 The knowledge and skill requirements in the following sections are not presented in any particular order and do not represent a training sequence.
+4.7 The knowledge and skill defined in the following sections are not presented in any particular order and do not represent a training sequence.

 4.8 Except where a physical skill needs to be shown, it is up to the AHJ to determine the best way to evaluate a person’s knowledge.
 This may be by written exam, oral exam, demonstration, or by some combination of the three.